Bharat2911/Ral-Time-Chatting-Application/README.md

 If a new user joins, let the other users connected with server know.
 If someone sends the message, broadcast it to other people.
 If someone leaves the chat, let others know.

+#What are WebSockets?
+WebSockets are quite an interesting technology in and of itself.
+Let’s take a closer look at what it is.

+#WebSocket definition
+WebSockets API is a technology providing a bidirectional communication channel between a client and a server.
+That means that the client no longer needs to be an initiator of a transaction while requesting data from both the server and database.

+#How do WebSockets work?
+Typically, the client requests data starting a new connection and then the client loses connection.
+The server sending data also only has connection during the exchange.
+With WebSockets, during the first request to the backend server, except receiving incoming data, the socket.io client also establishes an initial connection.
+This process is known as the WebSocket handshake. 🤝 The Upgrade header is included in the request.
+That’s how the client connected informs the server that it needs to create a connection.